07/07/10 - Added some photos and reports...

 Insurance

-The Mountain Devils holds insurance through a scheme organised by the Confederation of Bushwalking Clubs NSW Inc. As there are limits to the benefits offered by this insurance individuals should consider their personal circumstances and assess any possible financial and/or personal impacts as there are risks attached when undertaking club activities.
+The Mountain Devils holds insurance through a scheme organised by the Bushwalking NSW Inc..
+There are limits to the benefits offered by this insurance, and as there are risks attached to participating in Club activities, individuals should consider their personal circumstances and assess any possible financial and/or personal impact.

 Liability

-Individuals participating in club activities should be aware that there are risks associated with these activities and they need to accept these risks.
+Individuals participating in Club activities should be aware that there are risks associated with these activities and need to accept these risks.
 Bushwalking can be a strenuous activity conducted in hostile environments.
-The Mountain Devils Bushwalking and Social Club Inc, the Office Bearers of The Mountain Devils and the Activity Leader CANNOT accept responsibility for injuries sustained whilst participating in club activities.
+The Mountain Devils Bushwalking and Social Club Inc, the Office Bearers of the Mountain Devils, and the Activity Leader CANNOT accept responsibility for injuries sustained whilst participating in club activities.
 Participants are required to sign a waiver form prior to the commencement of each activity.
-Please remember this is a voluntary organisation.
+Members and guest walkers should read carefully the waiver/attendance form to ensure they are familiar the conditions set down.
+Please remember, this is a voluntary organisation.

 Children